Menu

 Method Reuse

-With the apply() method, you can write a method that can be used on different objects.
+The apply() method lets you write a method that can be used on different objects.

 The apply() method is similar to the call() method (previous chapter).